Chicken and Spinach Alfredo Bake Casserole with a wooden spoon in a white dish on top of a grey placemat on a white surface (with logo overlay)

 Chicken and Spinach Alfredo Bake Casserole with a wooden spoon in a white dish on top of a grey placemat on a white surface (vertical)

-Cover any leftover chicken and spinach alfredo bake in the casserole dish or move to a container.
-Refrigerate for up to 3-4 days.
-To reheat, place back in the oven for about 5 minutes, until heated through.
-Or you can add a small amount of milk and warm it in a saucepan over medium heat.
+Reheating: The best way to reheat the pasta dish is to place it back in the oven for about 5-10 minutes until heated through.
+Or you can add a small amount of milk or cream and warm it in a saucepan over medium heat.

 Recipe